papertest433/DeepVAD/datasets.md

 ### 2.1.4 Accuracy[[Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6239234)]

 <p align = "justify">
 Accuracy is a performance measurement for classification models or diagnostic tests that reflects the ratio of the number of correct predictions to the total number of predictions.
-It is one of the most intuitive performance metrics, especially in binary or multi-class classification problems.Accuracy is typically calculated using the following formula:
+It is one of the most intuitive performance metrics, especially in binary or multi-class classification problems.
+Accuracy is typically calculated using the following formula:
 </p>

 <p align="center">